 Elm Vandevorst, Correspondent in Belgium

-Elm has been writing for the Flemish Badminton League for a couple of years now, and has gained good insight into badminton in Belgium.
+Elm has been writing for the Flemish badminton League for several years now, and has gained good insight into badminton in Belgium.
 This means that the most important event of the year is, of course, the Belgian International, held every year in September.

 The Belgian International led to a growing interest for the European Badminton Circuit, which Elm tries to follow as much as possible.
 Last but not least among his interests are the ‘undervalued’ junior tournaments where the stars of tomorrow are already shining today.